Helmy-Lab/bactiseq/docs/usage.md

 To learn how to provide additional arguments to a particular tool of the pipeline, please see the [customising tool arguments](https://nf-co.re/docs/usage/configuration#customising-tool-arguments) section of the nf-core website.

+In general, you need to edit the `conf/modules.config` file to add parameters to tools.

 ##Below are the possible modules within BactiSeq that allow additional parameters.

 | Process | Description | Resource for Options |